How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 That’s why many people decide to start as independent freight agents first and then become a freight broker later.

-NOTE: As a part of my online Freight Broker Boot Camp online training course we teach you how to apply for your freight broker authority plus we train and support you on how to start making money as a freight broker.
+NOTE: As a part of my online Freight Broker Boot Camp online training course we teach you how to apply for your freight broker authority plus we train and support you on how to start making money as a broker.

 Step 3 – Find your freight broker niche

-There are many niches to pursue as a freight broker, so finding your niche is a critical step to becoming successful.
+There are many niches to pursue as a broker, so finding your niche is a critical step to becoming successful.

 Keep in mind that you aren’t bound to just one freight niche forever.
 Once you are successful in a niche, you can expand to others.